cloudmesh-community/fa18-523-80/project-report/report.md

 ### Requirements

 * Python 3.6 or higher
-  *This instance was performed in the Spyder IDE
+  * This instance was performed in the Spyder IDE
 * Python Packages
   * Python Standard Library
   * Pandas
   * Numpy
   * Matplotlib
+* Dataset downloaded in .csv file format

 While Dr. Wolberg and his team used the novel program of Xyct to perform their machine learning algorithm on a more complex dataset, this report will instead use the popular k-mean clustering algorithm on a more high level dataset within the Spyder Python 3.6 environment.

-This will allow the implementation of the algorithm to be more reproduceable accross cancer diagnosis.
-This could also allow other types of malignancies to be assessed using this method.
-To accomplish this task the pandas, numpy, and matplotlib packages will be used within python.
-This dataset will be inported via pandas read() method using a .csv file.
-This datset is relatively clean, however, there are 16 missing values.
-These missing values have been assigned the value 'A7' for simplicity sake using the fillna() method.
+Once this environment has been donloaded and the datset has been download in .csv format.
+The next step would be to import the pandas, numpy, and matplotlib packages will need to be imported into the code.
 This will be accomplished using the following code:

 ```
 import matplotlib.pyplot as plt